Protein folding: Dual-polarization interferometry

 Dual polarisation interferometry is a surface-based technique for measuring the optical properties of molecular layers.
 When used to characterize protein folding, it measures the conformation by determining the overall size of a monolayer of the protein and its density in real time at sub-Angstrom resolution, although real-time measurement of the kinetics of protein folding are limited to processes that occur slower than ~10 Hz.
 Similar to circular dichroism, the stimulus for folding can be a denaturant or temperature.

 Studies of folding with high time resolution

 The study of protein folding has been greatly advanced in recent years by the development of fast, time-resolved techniques.
 Experimenters rapidly trigger the folding of a sample of unfolded protein and observe the resulting dynamics.
-Fast techniques in use include neutron scattering, ultrafast mixing of solutions, photochemical methods, and laser temperature jump spectroscopy.
-Among the many scientists who have contributed to the development of these techniques are Jeremy Cook, Heinrich Roder, Harry Gray, Martin Gruebele, Brian Dyer, William Eaton, Sheena Radford, Chris Dobson, Alan Fersht, Bengt Nölting and Lars Konermann.
+Fast techniques in use include ultrafast mixing of solutions, photochemical methods, and laser temperature jump spectroscopy.
+Among the many scientists who have contributed to the development of these techniques are Heinrich Roder, Terry Oas, Harry Gray, Martin Gruebele, Brian Dyer, William Eaton, Sheena Radford, Chris Dobson, Alan Fersht, Bengt Nölting and Lars Konermann.